Skip to Content

 Enjoying a can of delicious Jostaberry Jam Cider after our hike at Naples Neapolitan

-This was a great way to spend a fall day in upstate NY.
-If you are making the effort to visit Grimes Glen, plan to check out a few of the local business in the area too!
+If you’re making the effort to visit Grimes Glen, be sure to check out a few of the local business in the area too.
+Here are some of the top rated options:

-Travel Tip: If you are new to the area, stop by Hazlitt Red Cat Cellars for an afternoon of wine tasting.
+Travel Tip: If you’re new to the area, stop by Hazlitt Red Cat Cellars for an afternoon of wine tasting.

-Woman walking along Grimes Creek bed in Grimes Glen Park in upstate New York
+Woman walking along the Grimes Creek bed in upstate New York

 Kristen walking through Grimes Creek

-Water flowing through creek in upstate New York
+Water flowing through a creek in upstate New York

 A smaller waterfall along Grimes Creek

-Side profile of a popular waterfall in upstate New York
+Side profile of a popular waterfall in Grimes Glen Park

 Kristen and her mom making their way to the second waterfall

-Woman standing in front of Grimes Glen waterfall
+Woman standing in front of a waterfall in Naples, NY

 The second Grimes Glen waterfall with Kristen posing for a photo